Enhancing solar power generation from space

 This work will outline the potential benefits of creating a constellation of gossamer-thin satellite reflectors.
 The reflectors would redirect sunlight from orbit towards future large-scale solar power farms on earth at the start and end of each day, when consumer demand for power is at its peak but the output of solar farms is weakest.

-Image: Representation of a train of mirrors reflecting sunlight to a photovoltaic farm on Earth: in-orbit view (a).
+Image: Representation of a train of mirrors reflecting sunlight to a solar power farm on Earth: in-orbit view.
 The mirror size is not to scale.
-Credits: Andrea Viale. (a) includes NASA Earth texture maps.
+Credits: Andrea Viale, NASA (Earth texture).

 They are researching the most efficient orbits and control strategies for the reflectors, so that they can generate the maximum additional power on the ground while minimising the amount of stray light which reaches the earth.